OrleansContrib/OrleansShardedStorage/README.md

-# Orleans Sharded Table Storage Provider
+# Orleans Sharded Storage Provider (TABLES AND BLOBS)

 This project will split grain data fairly evenly over a number of table storage accounts.

 This can help increase throughput.

-It's only experimental.
-There could well be issues with it!
+It can handle Table Storage and Blob Storage.

+It is experimental - I take no responsibility for any bugs in it!

+Unlike Orleans Standard Libraries, for table storage, this will not split data up over multiple columns - large data will break!

 ## How to Use